-- familiar with the required rigour, depth, and scope of a PhD;
+- demonstrate a familiarity with the required rigour, depth, and scope of a PhD

-- aware that there is no ‘one solution’, but that PhD models are influenced by institutions, disciplines, and topics;
+- demonstrate an awareness that there is no ‘one solution’, but that PhD models are influenced by institutions, disciplines, and topics

-- aware of the need for both good research and good presentation.
+- demonstrate an awareness of the need for both good research and good presentation

-- show initiative, develop your ability to work independently and be self-reliant;
+- show initiative, develop the ability to work independently and be self-reliant

 - Current section: Introduction